msulaim/API-and-REST/Google Calendar Event Categorizer/README.md

 **Usage**:
 - You can either download the .zip file from the API-and REST respository or you can clone the repository using *git clone*
 - ***Step 1:***
-  - Go to Calendar API Quickstart using the following link: https://developers.google.com/calendar/quickstart/python#step_1_turn_on_the .
+  - Go to Calendar API Quickstart using the following link: https://developers.google.com/calendar/quickstart/python#step_1_turn_on_the
   - Enable the Google Calendar API , download the Client Configuration
   - Put credentials.json file into a directory called “.credentials”, this directory needs to be in the same place as the code.
   - The user is also required to create a directory called “.tokens”, this also has to be in the same place as the code.

+- ***Step 2:***
+  - To obtain the *Calendar ID* of the Google Calendar you want to categorize on Google Calendars go to the calendar’s *settings and sharing* -> *Integrate calendar*          ->*Calendar ID*
+  - Create a .yaml file which will store your configuration for the program, these configurations will include the email addresses and Calendar IDs for the Google Calendar you want to categorize
+  -